LABORA-INF-UFG/UE-non3GPP/dev/open5gs/README.md

 User Equipment for non-3GPP access via N3IWF | Working in-progress

 ### Environment
 The content described in this repository was tested in [Digital Occean](https://www.digitalocean.com/) cloud environment.
-1º VM where free5GC will run (except N3IWF) and 2º VM where the N3IWF, each of them with the following configurations:
+1º VM where Open5GS will run and 2º VM where the Free5GS N3IWF, each of them with the following configurations:
 * SO: Ubuntu 20.04 (LTS) x64
 * Uname -r: 5.4.0-122-generic
 * Memory: 4 GB